ISISComputingGroup/IBEX_device_generator/README.md

 where:

 - **name**: the name of the device.
-It is used of generating the name of the IOC, the branches it creates, the device emulator etc.
+It is used for generating the name of the IOC, the branches it creates, the device emulator etc.
 - **ticket**: is the ticket number.
 It is used for naming the branches created during the script.
 - **device_count**: the number of IOCs to generate.
 This argument is optional and defaults to 2.
 - **use_git**: use to create relevant branches.
 Remote repository must exist.